 We are getting closer to Halloween…and miniature haunted houses!
 Both a good friend and one of my sisters goes crazy decorating for Halloween so I try to introduce at least one new Halloween house each year that they can add to their collection.

-This year, in addition to a pattern I am still in the process of developing, I decided to add a haunted house designed by Lucy Foxworth and offered for free on her blog Paper Glitter Glue.
+This year, in addition to a pattern I am still in the process of developing, I decided to add a haunted house designed by Lucy Foxworth and offered for free on her website Paper Glitter Glue.
 If you haven’t visited Lucy’s blog you are missing out.
 Lucy started making miniature houses as a fundraiser for various charities.
 She made this one, based upon an actual vintage home in a historic district in Upstate SC, for a Habitat for Humanity fundraiser.

 Join along with me as I make the Habitat Spooky Halloween House.
 I will be scaling the Habitat Spooky Halloween House to fit with the Tim Holtz Village dies.